 Any claims due to business shutdowns up until 31 October 2020 must be made under the existing furloughing rules, using the Coronavirus Job Retention Scheme.
-The JSS Closed applies from 1 November 2020 to 30 April 2021.
+This new local Job Support Scheme applies from 1 November 2020.
 To qualify, the employee must be furloughed for periods of at least 7 days at a time.
-Also, the employee must be on the employer's payroll and included on an RTI return by that employer on or before 23 September 2020.
+Also, the employee must be on the employer's payroll and included on an RTI return by that employer before 23 September 2020.

-The employer will have to pay two-thirds of an employee's usual wage, plus any employer's NIC and the minimum employer's pension contributions due in respect of those wages, upfront.
-The employer will then claim back the cost of those wages from HMRC (capped at £2,083.33 per month), but not the NIC or pension contributions.
+The employer will have to pay the 66% of employee's usual wage upfront plus any employer's National Insurance Contributions and the minimum employer's pension contributions due in respect of those wages.
+The employer will then claim back the cost of those wages from HMRC (capped at £2,100 per month), but not the NIC or pension contributions